27 Oct Say a little prayer and time the market !

 For the S&P 500, the average 10-year return since the beginning of 1990 is 5.6% per annum.

-The chart below shows that, on average, annualized returns are heavily tilted towards the positive side for an investment horizon of 10 years.
-The historic cumulative probability of negative returns is only 13.6%.
+The chart below shows that, on average, annualized returns of US stocks are heavily tilted towards the positive side for an investment horizon of 10 years.
+We found that the historic cumulative probability of negative returns has been of only 13.6% for a 10-year investment since 1990.

 Timing the market: Debunking the “buy high, sell low” myth